Grokzen/docker-redis-cluster/README.md

 # Usage

-This git repo is using `invoke` to pull, build, push docker images.
+This git repo uses `invoke` to pull, build, and push Docker images.
 You can use it to build your own images if you like.

-The invoke scripts in this repo is written only for python 3.7 and above
+The invoke scripts in this repo are written for Python 3.7 and above.

 Install `invoke` with `pip install invoke`.

-This script will run `N num of cpu - 1` parralell tasks based on your version input.
+This script will run `N num of cpu - 1` parallel tasks based on your version input.

 To see available commands run `invoke -l` in the root folder of this repo.
 Example